QuixThe2nd/RepoFinder/README.md

 # RepoFinder
-The official repo for the RepoFinder jailbreak utility app by HomemadeToast.
+The official repo for the RepoFinder jailbreak utility app.